Hyperdrive (British TV series): The Queppu

 A Medieval-ish race living on a mostly desert planet.
 They have a pseudo-feudal society with monarchical (if not totalitarian) government.
 Typical dress includes jester-like bright red latex suits.
 The despotic and insane Supreme Ruler, played by Geoffrey McGivern, desires that everyone marvel at his civilization, for example, he possesses a "Doom Ray", with which he threatens Henderson, Teal, and York and at which he expects them to marvel.
 The "Doom Ray" apparently takes three days to disintegrate a single person and a week to recharge.
 Princess Lavya, played by Montserrat Lombard, bears a remarkable resemblance to Lucrezia Borgia.
 As revealed in "Artefact", they gained a space-faring capability after half of the population was sold as food to an insectoid species to 'grind up in their mandibles to feed to their larval young.'
 The Supreme Ruler described this as a good trade.

 The Lallakkis

 A pseudo-Medieval race.
-They dress in somber brown leather, appear unkempt, have the mental capability of 10-year-olds, and are eager to play chicken and use violence at slightest irritation.
+They dress in sombre brown leather, appear unkempt, have the mental capability of 10-year-olds, and are eager to play chicken and use violence at slightest irritation.
 Every war the race participates in, a battle song is written.
 One of their battle songs is "Kill the Humans", which includes a death threat for Commander Henderson in the lyrics.
 The race is possibly caricatures of the British Chav subculture, or the Ali G stereotype of youth.